Prayag Film City

+History

 This is the first of its kind film-making arena in Asia.
 The complex's first phase, designed by the noted art director Nitish Roy, is opened to public from 15 April 2012.
 The official brand ambassador of the film city complex is Bollywood star Shahrukh Khan, who is also West Bengal's tourism brand ambassador.

+Incidents

 A part of the location burned down in a large fire in March 2019.